YummySocks/readme-generator/README.md

-# Readme-generator
+# Readme Generator

 ## Description

-generates readme based on user input
+generates a readme based on user input

 ## Table of Contents